Criticisms of globalization: Language death

 Globalization has been identified as one of the main factors behind language death.
 Globalization forces languages into unequal interactions with each other where languages of developing countries with many speakers dominate those with fewer speakers and of developing or undeveloped areas.
-Speakers of minority languages are pressured economically and socially to abandon their languages in favor of global ones such as English, which results in decline and eventual disappearance of numerous cultures and languages worldwide.
+Speakers of minority languages are pressured economically and socially to abandon their languages in favour of global ones such as English, which results in decline and eventual disappearance of minority languages.